mseminatore/entity/README.md

 cmake --build build
 ```

-This produces the `entity` demo executable and the test binaries under `build/tests`.
+This produces the `entity` demo executable, the test binaries under `build/tests`, and the
+benchmark binary under `build/benchmarks`.

 ## Usage